Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 So you want them to write another law confirming the first law that he is violating in order to illustrate that he's violating the law.

-His voters aren't gonna care.
+His voters aren't going to care.

 I mean, that's where we are.

-And he'll he'll just violate that one.
+He'll just violate that one.

 He'll just sign it and say, okay, and then announce some more delays.